 Our structured curriculum is designed to foster a sense of accomplishment, confidence and self-expression in each student who participates.

 No. Pablove Shutterbugs is an arts education program that allows children to learn in an environment where they are taken away from the stresses of treatment and allows them to be, for a short period of time, just like any other student in a place where cancer is not an issue.
 Our approach focuses on learning and mastering an art form thereby improving quality of life.

 Who is eligible to become a Pablove Shutterbugs student?

-Pablove Shutterbugs is an outpatient program that serves children who have cancer.
+Pablove Shutterbugs is an out-of-hospital photography program that serves children who have cancer.
 Although priority goes to children who are currently in treatment, we accept all students who have been diagnosed at any point in their life.
 Please reach out to a Pablove Shutterbugs staff member if you are unsure about a particular child’s eligibility.
 Age ranges that we accept depend on the type of programming that we offer:

 - One-on-One Mentorship Program: 6-18 years old

 - Classroom Based, Community of Learners Program: 6-18 years old

 Can siblings participate in Pablove Shutterbugs?

 Our program is designed to address feelings of isolation and uncertainty that many kids diagnosed with cancer experience by providing a learning environment that fosters a sense of normalcy.
 Developing a sense of independence and creating friendships with other children living with cancer helps students cope with and find an outlet for self-expression during a time where so much is out of their control.
 Therefore, priority is given to students with cancer.